CDLUC3/mrt-doc/project.md

 - Migrate Nuxeo from a brittle setup to a configuration that Eric can manage
 - Allow ingest jobs to move from server to server
   - Large UCB ingests overwhelm and block jobs on a single server
+- Use S3 rather than a shared file system (unless ZFS is viable)
+  - IAS and AWS rep seemed to suggest S3 as the recommended direction
 - Size-based ingest queue prioritization

 ## Dryad - Normal Depositor